 This blog is written and maintained by Jason Felch.
 The book Chasing Aphrodite was written by Jason Felch and Ralph Frammolino.

-Jason Felch spent 10 years as an award-winning investigative reporter at the Los Angeles Times.
-He has written on topics such as arms trafficking, forensic DNA, disaster fraud, money laundering, public education and corruption in the art world.
+Jason is an award-winning author and investigative reporter who has spent a decade researching the illicit antiquities trade.
+He has also written on topics such as arms trafficking, forensic DNA, disaster fraud, money laundering, and public education.

-Chasing Aphrodite has been awarded the California Book Award, the SAFE Beacon Award and the ARCA Award for Art Crime Scholarship.
 In 2006, Felch and Frammolino were finalists for the Pulitzer Prize in Investigative Reporting for exposing the role of the J. Paul Getty Museum and other American museums in the black market for looted antiquities.
+Their book on the topic, Chasing Aphrodite, was a Los Angeles Times best-seller and has been awarded the California Book Award, the SAFE Beacon Award and the ARCA Award for Art Crime Scholarship.

-The authors are available for speaking engagements on topics including museum ethics; the illicit antiquities trade; art crime and international law enforcement; cultural patrimony and heritage; the ethics and law of collecting; the history of the J. Paul Getty Museum; crisis management; and investigative journalism.
+Jason is available for speaking engagements on topics including museum ethics; the illicit antiquities trade; art crime and international law enforcement; the ethics and law of collecting; the history of the J. Paul Getty Museum; crisis management; and investigative journalism.

 The museum scandals described in the book have local relevance for cities including Los Angeles, New York, Boston, Chicago, Detroit, Cleveland, Toledo, Princeton, Dallas/Ft.
 Worth, St. Louis, Minneapolis, Denver, New Haven, and Washington DC.